SusanLulu/React-watchUsBuild/README.md

 </br>

 1. template from 'powering up with react'
-2. speedup by *transpiling through gulp
+2. speedup by *transpiling through gulp*
-3. *separate component.js into 'components' folder
+3. *separate component.js* into 'components' folder
+4. extract *onDelte* component

 #### Babel with Gulp
 -----------